edson-acordi/4bit-microcomputer/README.md

 **Two Flags**
 Flags are bits accessible only by conditional jump Instructions (JPC and JPZ).

-`CF` - Carry Flag - It is Set (CF=1) by ADD Instruction if it produces a carry or by SUB instruction if it results in a borrow.
+`CF` - Carry Flag - It is Set (CF=1) by ADD Instruction if it produces a carry or by SUB/CMP instruction if it results in a borrow.
 `ZF` - Zero Flag - It is affected by all operations that change the contents of ACC.
 It is Set (ZF=1) if the result of the last operation was zero.

 **Addressing Modes**